 The work undertaken by participants to comply with this regulation was incredibly costly, and given the multi-sided nature of OTC contracts, the same information often had to be reported by two or potentially more distinct entities.
 The point was that the OTC markets were not transparent, and once the implications of all of the leverage and risk had built up in them (off the back of OTC derivatives based on mortgage-backed securities), it was too late to do anything about it, and we ended up with many of the worlds largest financial institutions begging governments and sovereign wealth funds for bailouts.

-Trust in Blockchain Protocols
+Trust in blockchain protocols

 The transparency of the OTC markets forced by regulation is a good thing.
 But trust in the data being provided is not guaranteed.
 It is still susceptible to errors or manipulation, one cannot have complete faith that the data being reported is accurate.
 This lack of fabric for trust in our current financial plumbing is the grand opportunity for Web3.
 The cryptocurrencies and tokens that exist on blockchain networks, and the DeFi applications that support them all provide transparency of activities taking place on-chain.
 They cannot be gamed and ownership of assets can easily be proven.
 There are challenges with anonymity insofar as participants on the public networks are not always clear.
 But where this is an issue, controls can be put in place with respect to which participants can interact on these networks.

-By bringing financial activities onto a blockchain, or on-chain, the need for reconciling data between organisations and regulatory reporting in its current inefficient form can become a thing of the past.
+By bringing financial activities onto a blockchain, or on-chain, the need for reconciling data between organizations and regulatory reporting in its current inefficient form can become a thing of the past.
 Regulators can be participants in the networks that support the asset classes that are of interest to them.
 Participants cannot be dishonest about their holdings or activities, as the information is recorded on-chain.
 Challenges of privacy and sensitive data too can be addressed, as in the cases where information cannot exist on-chain, proof of activity can safely be placed there without risk of data leaks or reverse engineering of activity.

 At the present time, this level of on-chain activity is not the norm in finance.
 We only see it taking place in the unregulated DeFi markets.
 However, the technology has proven itself there, and in the not too distant future, we will see regulated DeFi markets emerging.
 These will have all of the benefits of DeFi in terms of trust and transparency but are supported by a regulatory framework where participants know who they are dealing with on the other side of the trades.